Purple Room Reign

 Eras collide in his Purple Room, the forbidden love child of 1960’s chic and present-day cheek.
 Holmes embraces the show(wo)manship of bygone decades by donning an arsenal of wigs to become Bette Davis, Pearl Bailey, and headliner Judy Garland… in all of her inebriated glory.

 One-liners abound in this catty cabaret, with quips such as, “She couldn’t be more of a b*tch if she had a litter of puppies.”
-Judy assigns audience members various Hollywood personas, like strawmen in her ongoing catalogue of celebrity feuds.
+Judy assigns audience members various Hollywood personas from her ongoing catalogue of celebrity feuds.
 For example, one woman in the audience is cast as Doris Day, with whom Judy shares no love loss.
 Pillow Talk quickly becomes smack talk, and the crowd guffaws as Garland shreds Day apart, from her well coifed head to her goody two-shoes.

 Judy also hoists several volunteers from the crowd to enact a battle of the sexualities onstage.
 One gay man, one straight bro, one hetero woman, and one lesbian face off in a tambourine battle royale.
 Her only diva directive: make it sexy.
 The audience chooses the winner, but the real victor (Victoria) is always Ms. Garland.